 LAUNCH YOUR CAREER!
 The Career Services Center helps connect students, faculty, and alumni with job and internship opportunities, as well as provides counseling for career success.
 We are located in Old Main 280 and are affiliated with Academic Advising and the Tutoring Center.
 Our services include career counseling, job search guidance, workshops to help prepare students and alumni, on-campus recruiting opportunities, and special events such as career, internship, and graduate school fairs.
-We can also help coordinate your reference letters and placement files.
+We can also help coordinate your reference files.
 Our career counselors are experienced and effective in a wide range of topics such as resume checks, mock interviews, and one-on-one job search advice.
 Be sure to check our jobs and internship page for an up-to-date listing of opportunities or sign up to receive them in a weekly email.
 Come check out our career reference library or set up an appointment with a counselor TODAY!

 Tina started as a counselor in the Career Services Center in 1978 and moved up through a variety of professional roles before being named director in 1993.
 In August 2007, she was charged with merging the Career Services Center with Academic Advising and Tutorial Services in order to provide integrated academic advising and career planning services for WWU students.
 This new assignment provides an opportunity for Tina to build on her 30-year commitment to supporting WWU students to make the most of their educational experience to achieve their personal and professional goals.
 Tina holds a B.Ed - Secondary Social Studies from the University of Washington and an M.Ed - Student Personnel Work from Loyola University - Chicago.